 ARAMARK serves businesses of all sizes in many different industries.
 Like its outsourcing rivals, ARAMARK competes primarily through bids to provide services to specific clients.
 It is generally engaged through long-term contracts that are renewed on a periodic basis.
 Most of ARAMARK's contracts allow the company to retain all revenue from its operations while paying a commission to the client; it also works under management-fee arrangements under which clients bear some of the financial risk for expenses.
 In addition, the company's uniform and apparel division also sells products (outerwear, safety gear, work wear) directly to customers.

-During fiscal 2015 the company's net cash provided from operating activities increased by 72% compared to fiscal 2014, primarily due to change in receivables and prepayments.
+The company's cash provided from operating activities increased by 18% in fiscal 2016 compared to fiscal 2015.

-ARAMARK has decided to exit certain operations within its international foodservices segment during fiscal 2016.
-In the past the company has used partnership agreements to grow its business.
+ARAMARK decided to exit certain operations within its international foodservices segment during fiscal 2016.
+During fiscal 2015, the company completed the sale of its Aramark India Private Limited.
+In the past the company has used acquisitions and partnership agreements to grow its business.